signalwire/signalwire-solutions/code/js_relay_ivr/README.md

 If you wish to run the application locally, first load the `.env` file with `set -o allexport; source.env; set +o allexport`, and then run `npm install` followed by `npm start`.

-We recommend running the application via Docker, by first building the image with `docker build -t relayivr` and then `docker run -it --rm --name relayivr --env.file .env relayivr`.
+We recommend running the application via Docker, by first building the image with `docker build -t relayivr` and then `docker run -it --rm --name relayivr --env-file .env relayivr`.

 You can just run `sh run_docker.sh` in your shell and the container will be built and started for you.
 ​